-- Development should provide surface water management measures to reduce the runoff of pollutants into waterways and mitigate water pollution. - If necessary, further measures to prevent potential pollution incidents during construction could include careful handling of materials and spill response plans. - The draft Policy ST48: Protecting Water Quality states that development will not be supported where it could negatively impact surface or groundwater.
+• The draft Policy ST55: Protecting Water Quality and Management states that development will not be supported where it could negatively impact surface or groundwater.
 It also requires assessment of risk to groundwater if development occurs in a Source protection Zone, which should mitigate against any negative effects.

-Table A6 - 27: Station Road, Retford (LAA472)
+Table A6 - 14: Former Manton Primary School, Worksop (LAA147)